ErosolarAI/claude-code/README.md

-# Erosolar Planning
+# AGI Planning

-This workspace hosts development and integration tests for the Erosolar CLI agent.
+This workspace hosts development and integration tests for the AGI CLI agent.
 It mirrors the main CLI codebase but is used for local planning, orchestration hardening, and reliability fixes.

 ## Getting Started
 - Install dependencies: `npm install`